 Today’s Goal: Set up a routine for tomorrow and think ahead about what training commands you want to work on, and what you’ll do together for mental and physical exercise (e.g. learning a new trick, fetch, leash walking, etc.).

 UNIT 9.7: Pet Insurance.
 Submission of AKC paperwork starts a temporary (30-day pet insurance policy).
 During this time, think about getting your puppy covered under Trupanion, Healthy Paws, or some other provider.
 We have policies with both Trupanion and Healthy Paws and would recommend both.
 Some Barrett puppy owners have also reported success with Nationwide.
 Note: Healthy Paws requires a 15 day waiting period before coverage goes into effect, so if you’re thinking about getting a plan, please commit soon.
+And now, some Barrett puppy statistics on the frequency of health insurance claims that would have been helpful in the last 3 months:

 Today’s Goal: Do some research on pet insurance and decide now if that’s something you’ll want to consider.
 The longer you wait, the higher the premiums get.